entrecode/ec.doc/doc/resources/model.md

 |modelID       |The unique identifier for a model as Version 4  UUID ([RFC4122](http://tools.ietf.org/html/rfc4122)).|
 |title         |The title of a model, unique in this data manager.
 Should be singular and lower case.
 Must only use a-z, A-Z, 0-9, _, -.
 Maximum length 256.
 |description	|Optional.
 A detailed description of this model.
+|titleField		| The field which should be used as title in editor frontend.
+Default: `id`
 |rights        |JSON object of available rights on this model (Object with boolean keys: get, put, postPublic, postPrivate, delete)
 |fields        |JSON array with field definition objects
 |locales	   |JSON array with supportet locales by this model.
 Like `de-DE` or `en-US`.